jruydemir/recipes/dumplings/gilgeori.md

 category: dumpling
 ---

-Been wanting to try this for a while, it did not dissapoint
+Been wanting to try this for a while, it did not disappoint

 Ingredients
 ===========